On the $P$-vertex problem in Bipartite Graphs: From small to large: bipartite graphs with Property (P)

-The next result recalls an obstruction to property $(P)$ arising from vertices incident with multiple pendant edges.
-In \cite[Definition 4.2]{Howlader}, an \emph{antenna graph} is defined as a graph $G$ containing a vertex $v$ that is adjacent to more than one pendant.
-The authors proved the following: \begin{thm}\cite[Theorem 4.3]{Howlader} Any antenna graph does not have property $(P)$. \end{thm} We now combine this obstruction with Hall's theorem to completely characterize the property $(P)$ for all connected bipartite graphs of order at most $8$. \begin{thm} Let $G$ be a connected bipartite graph of order at most $8$.
-Then $G$ has property $(P)$ if and only if $G$ has a perfect matching. \end{thm} \begin{pf} Let $G=G(A,B;E)$ be a connected bipartite graph.
-If $G$ has a perfect matching, then by \thmref{bipartite perfect matching theorem} it follows that $G$ has property $(P)$.
+\begin{thm}\cite[Theorem~4.3]{Howlader} An \emph{antenna graph} is a graph containing a vertex adjacent to more than one pendant vertex.
+No antenna graph has property (P). \end{thm} We now characterize bipartite graphs of order at most $8$ that satisfy property (P). \begin{thm} Let $G$ be a connected bipartite graph of order at most $8$.
+Then $G$ has property (P) if and only if $G$ has a perfect matching. \end{thm} \begin{pf} Let $G=G(U,V;E)$ be a connected bipartite graph.
+If $G$ admits a perfect matching, then \thmref{bipartite perfect matching theorem} implies that $G$ has property (P).

-For the converse, assume $G$ has property $(P)$, hence by \thmref{balanced} $G$ is a balanced bipartite graph.
-Suppose that $G$ does not have a perfect matching.
-By Hall's theorem, there exists a subset $S\subseteq A$ such that
+For the converse, suppose that $G$ has property (P).
+By \thmref{balanced}, the graph $G$ must be balanced.
+Assume, for the sake of contradiction, that $G$ does not have a perfect matching.
+By Hall's theorem, there exists a subset $S\subseteq U$ such that